rclone/rclone/docs/content/flags.md

       --cache-db-purge                                           Clear all the cached data for this remote on start.
       --cache-db-wait-time Duration                              How long to wait for the DB to be available - 0 is unlimited (default 1s)
       --cache-info-age Duration                                  How long to cache file structure information (directory listings, file size, times etc). (default 6h0m0s)
-      --cache-plex-insecure string                               Skip all certificate verifications when connecting to the Plex server
+      --cache-plex-insecure string                               Skip all certificate verification when connecting to the Plex server
       --cache-plex-password string                               The password of the Plex user --cache-plex-url string                                    The URL of the Plex server --cache-plex-username string                               The username of the Plex user